levibostian/semantic-release-precheck/README.md

 Let's break this configuration down.

 * `should_skip_deployment_cmd` is a command that executes to check if the version has already been deployed.
-If command fails, this indicates that the version has previously been deployed and a new deployment should be skipped.
+If command returns true (0 exit code), this indicates that the version has previously been deployed and a new deployment should be skipped.

 * `deploy_plugin` is used to define an existing sematic-release plugin that should be used to perform the deployment, if a deployment is to occur.
 This allows you to conveniently re-use existing plugins in the semantic-release community.